 Naming a law firm is one of the first things you’ll have to do when starting your new firm.
 If you’re a solo practitioner, this is a somewhat easier task, since there is no discussion about whose name comes first.
-However, both solo practitioners and small firms need to consider state rules and ethical issues when naming the firm.
+However, both solo practitioners and small firms need to consider state rules and ethical issues when noodling law firm names.

 The Ethics of Naming a Law Firm

-There are two of us in the law practice, so there was no question our law firm would include both of our last names.
+There are two of us in the law practice, so there was no question our list of potential law firm names would include both of our last names.
 We also quickly decided that listing the names in alphabetical order sounded much better.
-So the big decision came when we had to decide what to include in our law firm name besides our actual surnames.
-Popular choices included things like: “& Associates,” “Law Group,” and “The Law Offices of.”
+So the big decision came when we had to choose what to include in our law firm name other than our actual surnames.
+Popular choices included things like “& Associates,” “Law Group,” and “The Law Offices of.”

 A lawyer shall not use a firm name, letterhead or other professional designation that violates Rule 7.1.
 A trade name may be used by a lawyer in private practice if it does not imply a connection with a government agency or with a public or charitable legal services organization and is not otherwise in violation of Rule 7.1.